Mulled Wine – Spice Yourself Up This Christmas

 Four large cinnamon sticks;

-Now the mulling part: keep the mix below boiling, over low heat for around ten minutes.
+Now for the mulling: keep the mix below boiling, over low heat for around ten minutes.

 Serving

-The resultant mulled wine will be around 15-18% abv.
-Watch the strength as it can be deceptive.
-If you fall over, no-one will believe you for blaming it on the icy conditions.
+The resultant mulled wine will be around 15-18% ABV.
+This strength can be deceptive – if you fall over, no one will believe you when you blame the icy conditions.

-Serving: strain the coarse ingredients from the mulled wine and serve – a large cafetière is ideal for straining.
-Then, use heat-resistant glass mugs with a handle if you have them, and optionally add a Cinnamon stick to each glass for decoration.
+Serving: strain the coarse ingredients from the mulled wine and serve – using a large cafetière is an ideal way to do this.
+Then use heat-resistant glass mugs with a handle if you have them, and optionally add a cinnamon stick to each glass for decoration.

-*You can also make a white mulled wine in the just same way.
-If so, use Madiera or Vodka to fortify it; otherwise, it might look a bit of a sludgy colour.
+- You can also make a white mulled wine.
+If doing so, use Madiera or Vodka to fortify it; otherwise, it will look a bit sludgy in colour.
 Mind you, if it’s outside in the dark, who’ll notice?